uikit/uikit-site/docs/pages/parallax.md

 ## Viewport position

-Using the <code>viewport</code> option you can adjust the animation duration.
+Using the `viewport` option you can adjust the animation duration.
 The value defines how far inside the viewport the target element is scrolled until the animation is completed.
-With the value <code>1</code> or <code>false</code>, the animation lasts as long as the element is in the viewport (default behavior).
-Setting it to <code>0.5</code>, for example, animates the property until the scroll position reaches the middle of the target element.
+With the value `1` or `false`, the animation lasts as long as the element is in the viewport (default behavior).
+Setting it to `0.5`, for example, animates the property until the scroll position reaches the middle of the target element.

 ```html
 <div uk-parallax="viewport: 0.5">...</div>